tastypeanut/Carmela/README.md

 # Carmela
-Makes network sniffing easy for all.
+Makes network sniffing easy for all using tools like sslstrip2.